Markus2003/openServer/README.md

 <br><br>

 ## How do I update openServer?
+### The modern Way:
+From version `BETA-0.5.9` you can update by selecting your favourite `Release Channel` (`ALPHA`, `BETA`, `STABLE`), to do so:
+- Log-In as Administrator on openServer
+- Go to the `Account Manager` page and click the `Go To Administration Page` button
+- Now click on `Server Updater` Section
+- Change the `Release Channel` if the default option doesn't fit your needs
+- Click `Check Update Availability` button and follow the instructions
+- Done, you are now running the latest version of openServer!
+<br><br>

+### The Deprecated Way:
 If you have installed version `BETA-0.5.6` or newer, you can easily update to the latest version by following the instructions below:
 - Log-In as Administrator on openServer
 - Go to the `Account Manager` page and click the `Go To Administration Page` button